 Making It Easier

 Avoiding processed foods means you'll be cooking from scratch a lot.
 Planning your meals and cooking batches ahead of time can make this easier for those with a busy schedule.
 As you eat more unprocessed foods, concentrate on the flavors and eat without distractions, and you may find yourself enjoying your food more than you used to with a highly processed diet.
-Stay away from processed foods for a while and your palate will gradually change so you don't crave foods that are very sweet or very salty any more.
+Stay away from processed foods for a while and your palate will gradually change so you no longer crave foods that are overly sweet or salty.

 - PBS: Is Processed Food a Pandora’s Box for the American Diet?